Royalist (Spanish American independence): Political evolution

 The creation of juntas in Spanish America in 1810 was a direct reaction to developments in Spain during the previous two years.
 In 1808 Ferdinand VII had been convinced to abdicate by Napoleon in his favor, who granted the throne to his brother, Joseph Bonaparte.
 The Supreme Central Junta had led a resistance to Joseph's government and the French occupation of Spain, but suffered a series of reverses resulting in the loss of the northern half of the country.
 On February 1, 1810, French troops took Seville and gained control of most of Andalusia.
 The Supreme Junta retreated to Cádiz and dissolved itself in favor of a Regency Council of Spain and the Indies.
 As news of this arrived throughout Spanish America during the next three weeks to nine months—depending on time it took goods and people to travel from Spain—political fault lines appeared.
-Royal officials and Spanish Americans were split between those who supported the idea of maintaining the status quo—that is leaving all the government institutions and officers in place—regardless of the developments in Spain, and those who thought that the time had come to establish local rule, initially through the creation of juntas, in order to preserve the independence of Spanish America from the French or from a rump government in Spain that could no longer legitimately claim to rule a vast empire.
+Royal officials and Spanish Americans were split between those who supported the idea of maintaining the status quo—that is leaving all the government institutions and officers in place—regardless of the developments in Spain, and those who thought that the time had come to establish local rule, initially through the creation of juntas, to preserve the independence of Spanish America from the French or from a rump government in Spain that could no longer legitimately claim to rule a vast empire.
 It is important to note that, at first, the juntas claimed to carry out their actions in the name of the deposed king and did not formally declare independence.
 Juntas were successfully established in Venezuela, Río de la Plata and New Granada, and there were unsuccessful movements to do so in other regions.
 A few juntas initially chose to recognize the Regency, nevertheless the creation of juntas challenged the authority of all sitting royal officials and the right of the government in Spain to rule in the Americas.

 In the months following the establishment of the Regency, it became clear that Spain was not lost, and furthermore the government was effectively reconstituting itself.
 The Regency successfully convened the Cortes Generales, the traditional parliament of the Spanish Monarchy, which in this case included representatives from the Americas.
 The Regency and Cortes began issuing orders to, and appointing, royal officials throughout the empire.
 Those who supported the new government came to be called "royalists."
 Those that supported the idea of maintaining independent juntas called themselves "patriots," and a few among them were proponents of declaring full, formal independence from Spain.
 As the Cortes instituted liberal reforms and worked on drafting a constitution, a new division appeared among royalists.
 Conservatives (often called "absolutists" in the historiography) did not want to see any innovations in government, while liberals supported them.
 These differences would become more acute after the restoration of Ferdinand VII, because the king opted to support the conservative position.